cstml/Space/README.md

 A declarative, statically typed, stack programing language.
 Inspired by the FMC, FMCt, and Forth.

-Ideas:
+## Potential Ideas

-- make a step debugger that steps through the spine of the term as it executes.
+- [ ] a step debugger that steps through the the term as it executes.

-- ? make a progam that actually does something.
+- [x] make a progam that actually does something.